soobinrho/BeeMovr/DEVLOG.md

 This is how our Eric joined our team.
 We welcomed Eric right away.
 He had the perfect experience that our team needed.
-And yes, he built the majority of our MVP during the 48 hour of HackMIT, so he proved himself very well.
+And yes, he built the majority of our MVP during the 48 hours of HackMIT, so he proved himself very well.

 <br>